 The overall area included in the TCP1 is mapped within the regulated and evaluation areas of the green infrastructure network.
 This area contains streams and associated buffers, wetlands and associated buffers, and 100-year floodplain within the delineated primary management area (PMA), which are protected by conservation easements to the fullest extent possible, as determined at the time of previous PPS and DSP approvals.
-However, the area of this PPS does not contain any regulated environmental features (REF).
-The PPS does include a request for an amendment to an approved PMA impact, which is located outside of the PPS area.
+However, this PPS application area does not contain any regulated environmental features (REF).
+This application does include a request for an amendment to an approved PMA impact, which is located outside of the application area.
 The PMA impact request is discussed in the Preservation of Regulated Environmental Features section below.